telhc/telhc/README.md

 # [Machine Learning with Handwritten Digits](https://rpubs.com/telhc/722160)
 * Preprocessing and modeling of the mnist dataset using Rstudio
-* Optimizing knn and random forest classification models using the caret library
+* Optimizing statistical classification models using cv controls, tunegrid and the caret library
-* Creation of an ensemble model specifically for digits 2 and 7
+* Creation of an ensemble model for specific digits
 ![](/images/mnist_digits.png)

 # [Python Password Manager](https://github.com/telhc/pypwvault)